macCesar/purgetss-docs/docs/Commands.md

 ## `create` command
 If you want to create a new Alloy Project with `purgetss` ready to go, use the `create` command.

+It will ask you if you want to overwrite an existing project or you can add the `--force` flag to immediately overwrite it.

 ```bash
 > purgetss create 'Name of the Project' [--vendor="fontawesome, materialdesign, lineicons, boxicons, framework7, tablericons, bootstrapicons"]